App To Open Archived Messages Mac

 AppleScript Handlers with Labeled Parameters

 AppleScript also supports labeled parameters, although this style is rarely used when defining custom handlers.
 Most often, it’s a style used for event handlers.
 See Event Handlers.
-Listing 13-9 shows how the displayError
+Listing 13-9 shows how the displayError handler might appear if it were written using the labeled parameter style.

 APPLESCRIPT